WhatsApp

 Quality certifications to look for

-When sourcing PET or PVC film, check for certifications like ISO 9001 for quality management and RoHS for environmental compliance.
+When sourcing films, check for certifications like ISO 9001 for quality management and relevant environmental compliance standards.
 For PET used in food packaging, FDA or EU food-grade approvals are essential.
-PVC used in construction?
-Look for REACH compliance and fire resistance ratings.
-These stamps show a supplier meets strict standards—not just marketing fluff.
+For PVC in construction, look for appropriate compliance certifications.
+These certifications demonstrate adherence to strict standards.

 Pricing negotiation strategies